elastic/rally/docs/configuration.rst

 .. note::

-   Rally will use this proxy server only for downloading benchmark-related data.
-It will not use this proxy for the actual benchmark.
+   Rally will use this proxy server for downloading benchmark-related data, and the actual benchmark.

+   If you do not need to use the proxy server to reach the cluster being benchmarked, then you can use:

+   ``export esrally_benchmark_no_proxy=true``

 Logging
 -------